arun96/sketching/README.md

 This code uses the `commons.cli` argument parser, so the order of arguments does not matter.
 Below is a breakdown of the parameters/arguments that can be used.

 Key Parameters:
 - `-g/--genome <Directory>`: The directory containing the genomes that are to be sketched into a screen.
 Only not necessary if we are using pre-generated screens (`-ls/--load-screens`).
 In this situation, the pre-generated screens stored at `-sl` will be used.
+You can also pass in a file containing a list of files (with absolute paths) instead of specifying a folder - for more information on this, see [this section](#specifying-input-files).
 - `-r/--reads <Directory>`: The directory containing the reads that are to be classified against the screen.
 Only not necessary if we are in "screen-only" mode (`-so/--screen-only`).
+You can also pass in a file containing a list of files (with absolute paths) instead of specifying a folder - for more information on this, see [this section](#specifying-input-files).
 - `-rl/--read-length <Integer>`: The expected read length of reads that will be classified against this screen.
 Not necessary if a fixed size screen (`-f`) is being generated.
 - `-re/--read-error <Double>`: The expected error rate of reads that will be classified against this screen.
 Not necessary if a fixed size screen (`-f`) is being generated.
 - `-tm/--target-matches <Integer>`: The target number of matches between a read and its correct source in the screen.
 Not necessary if a fixed size screen (`-f`) is being generated.